panoply/esthetic/docs/readme.md

 ## Rule Heading

-Rule documentation files, specifically rule example titles are wrapped within a custom container with annotation emoji.
+Rule documentation files, specifically rule example titles are wrapped within a custom container and accept an annotation emoji.
 These containers will render tooltips and are required when describing rule behaviors.
 Different emoji types will result in different tooltip hovers.

 ### INPUT